Alieas-PC/amb-shelf/README.md

   See <https://github.com/garrett-davidson/pimiibo#hardware>
   Follow the instruction mentioned in README.
 ## Software environment
-  The LTS version of nodejs installed.
+  The LTS version of nodejs installed(not lower than nodejs 8).

 #
-# Change the values of the config attribute in the package.json according to your environment.
+# You may change the config attributes in the package.json to use this program.
 ## config properties:
   - amiiBinDirPath: where your amiibo bin files place in, based on this app directory.
   - makingProgram: where the pimiibo executable file place in, based on this app directory.